 If your child has special learning needs, additional meetings can be scheduled with teachers.
 However, it is also advisable to book a learning assessment that can address your child’s specific need(s).
 You can schedule a learning assessment today for your child.

-7. Know the student code of conduct / policies:
+7. Know the student code of conduct/policies:

 Schools usually cite student code of conduct in student handbooks.
 It covers expectations, and consequences for not meeting school policies, such as student behaviour, dress codes, use of electronic devices, and more.

 The policies may also include details about attendance, cheating, fighting, and bullying.
-At Greensprings Schools, for an instance, we have specific policies about bullying.
+At Greensprings Schools, for instance, we have specific policies about bullying.

 With these policies, your child can know what is expected at school and that you will support the school’s consequences when expectations are not met.